grafana/explore-logs/docs/sources/labels-and-fields/_index.md

 ---
 canonical: https://grafana.com/docs/grafana/latest/explore/simplified-exploration/logs/labels-and-fields/
-description: Learn how breaking logs down by Labels and Fields can help you find the signal in the noise.
+description: Learn how breaking logs down by labels and fields can help you find the signal in the noise.
 keywords:
   - Logs
   - Explore